Creating and Managing Workflows

 When your workflow runs, the value of the attribute you selected in step 5 is used in that field.

-The Variable Selector generates a JSONPath expression.
-You can learn more about the Goessner implementation of JSONPath, used in actions and operators, at goessner.net.
+The Variable Selector generates a JSONPath expression using the JSON Slice implementation of JSONPath.
+You can learn more about the JSON Slice implementation of JSONPath, used in actions and operators, including the specifications it is based on at the JSON Slice GitHub repository.
 You can use the evaluator at jsonpath.com to practice and test your JSONPath expressions against sample inputs.
 Note that this implementation is not used for trigger filters.

 Adding Inline Variables to Text Fields